 What to Expect Upon Arrival

-All guests (parents & children) will be asked to wash hands in our cafe kitchen, as well as before they eat
+All guests (parents & children) will be asked to wash their hands in our cafe kitchen upon arrival, as well as before they eat

 Adults will need to resign our waiver (first visit post March 2020 ONLY), as there is now a COVID-19 clause added

-Masks for ages 2-5 at the discretion of the adult (per the Commonwealth of Massachusetts guidelines, see below masks FAQ).
+Per the Commonwealth of Massachusetts, masks for ages 2-5 at the discretion of the adult (see below masks FAQ).

 Masks required for ages 5+ for the safety of your guests and our employees